grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi grinned and patted Shakes on the shoulder.
 He picked up the sonar headset and put one earpiece over his ear.
 After a second of listening, he gave Shakes a new course.
 "Come left to 330.
 That will put us on an intercept with the _Grackle_ again."
 Hemi started his stopwatch.

 It was natural that any person piloting the _Gnat_ could not help but look out the small viewport set into the sail at eye level.
-After aligning the bow of the boat to 330, and pushing the throttle control all the way up, Shakes' eyes moved upward and peered out into the murky water.
+After aligning the bow of the boat to 330, and pushing the throttle control all the way forward, Shakes' eyes peered out into the murky water, and scanned upwards.
 There was nothing to see, but Shakes could never resist the temptation to try.

-"10 minutes Shakes," said Hemi, speaking softly since he was less than a meter from Shakes' head.
+"10 minutes," said Hemi, speaking softly since he was less than a meter from Shakes' head.
 "We need to start descending now."

 "Just curious Hemi, how deep do you think it is here?"

 "More than 1000 meters.
 All we are asking the _Gnat_ to do is swim a bit deeper in the very top layer of all that water.
 No big deal."

-Shakes patted the rusting cold steel of the hull closest to his head.
-"Boat, You're the only thing that can keep us from being sucked into that hole under us.
+Shakes patted the cold rusting steel of the hull closest to his head.
+"Boat, you're the only thing that can keep us from being sucked into that hole under us.
 It wants us, I can feel it --- but you're a good little boat, even Hemi says so.
-You're just the tool to keep us out of that hole."
+You're just the tool to keep us above that pit."
 With this clandestine blessing, he pushed the yoke forward and the _Gnat's_ little dive planes responded by angling downward.

 They gained depth quickly, and almost immediately the hull of the _Gnat_ began to groan with the stress of it.